Kar0nX/ADtools/README.md

 # 🛠️ ADTools Installer

 A powerful Bash script that automates the download and setup of **essential tools for Active Directory penetration testing**.
 Built for red teamers, pentesters, and security enthusiasts.

+Created as part of my learning journey while preparing for PNPT and OSCP certifications.

+---

+## 🆕 What’s New (July 2025)

+- ✅ Fully interactive **main menu**: Choose to update dependencies, install all tools, or pick them individually.
+- ✅ **Automatic installation of dependencies**: Python venv, Git, Ruby, Cargo, Go, Rust, etc.
+- ✅ **Smarter installations**: The script sets up Python virtual environments, installs requirements, compiles tools with `make`, installs `evil-winrm` via Ruby, and compiles Rust projects.
+- ✅ **Safe re-runs**: Already cloned tools are skipped, making the script idempotent and safe to run multiple times.
+- ✅ **Improved UX**: Clean, colorized output and structured logging for better visibility.

-⚠️ Important: Most tools must be compiled manually after cloning.
-The script does not handle compilation.
+⚠️ Important: Some tools must still be compiled or configured manually.
 Be sure to follow each tool’s README and setup instructions after installation.

-Created as part of my learning journey while preparing for PNPT and OSCP certifications.

 ---